Reading:

 These should be taken into account too.

-However, this is not without its limitations.
+However, this has its limitations.

 This is relatively easy for flight companies because of the standardized nature of flying.